The Skin I'm In (film)

 The Skin I'm In is a 2012 autobiographical documentary film that was produced, directed, shot, and edited by American filmmaker, scholar, and professor Broderick Fox.
 The film had its world premiere at the 2012 Byron Bay Film Festival and had its United States premiere at the Arizona International Film Festival, where it was awarded a Special Jury Award for Best Personal Filmmaking.
-The Skin I'm In will be released for stream and download on October 1, 2013 through The Orchard.
+The film was released on streaming on October 1, 2013 through The Orchard.